-When you hear “estate planning,” it might conjure up images of lavish mansions and stacks of money.
+When you hear “Estate planning,” it might conjure up images of lavish mansions and stacks of money.
 Yet, regardless of wealth, everyone should think about estate planning.
 Misconceptions about estate planning often lead people to delay or ignore this vital task.
 In this article, we’ll debunk five common myths that prevent individuals from taking action.
 With the expert insights from JAK + CO, an estate and trust services leader, you’ll learn why estate planning should be on your radar today.

 Myth #1: